paranext/paranext/README.md

 This repository focuses primarily on modifying files found in a "core" repository containing Platform.Bible code as well as other repositories containing extensions for Platform.Bible then packaging them together to create an application that white-labels Platform.Bible and bundles in additional extensions.

+**Warning: Building this application involves cloning and building multiple other repositories.
+This may take up to 5 GB (as of 7/23/24) of disk space total.**

 ### Preparing the repositories for patching

 In order to prepare this repository for building your application or modifying the repositories involved in building your application, you must run the following command: